Solar Savings Estimator (Basic Estimate)

 - Use this estimate as a starting point for discussion only.

-- Research current solar technology, costs, and local regulations/incentives (e.g., check EECA GenLess website in NZ).
+- Research current solar technology, costs, and local regulations/incentives (check your national energy agency or regulator).

-- Obtain multiple detailed quotes from reputable MCS or SEANZ accredited installers based on an assessment of your specific property.
+- Obtain multiple detailed quotes from reputable accredited solar installers based on an assessment of your specific property.

 - Carefully review proposals, including equipment warranties, performance estimates (using specific location data), and payback calculations.

 Disclaimer: This calculator provides a highly simplified estimate for informational purposes only and is NOT financial advice.
-Assumptions used (e.g., average generation rate of ~1250 kWh/kWp/year for NZ, placeholder costs/tariffs) may not reflect your specific situation.
+Assumptions used (e.g., a general average generation rate of ~1250 kWh/kWp/year, and the costs/tariffs you enter) may not reflect your specific situation.
 Actual financial performance depends on numerous factors not fully captured here.
 Consult qualified solar installers and financial advisors before making any investment decisions.